Affordable Legal Support for Civil Litigation

 Don’t stress and guess.
 Contact an attorney as soon as possible and, at the very least, they can help you understand your options and start taking action to put this problem in your past as soon as possible.

-Several of our small business legal plans include trial defense time at no additional cost.
+Several of our small business legal plans include an optional trial defense time add-on for only $14.95/month.
 View all plan options and pricing here.

 Making the Decision to Go to Court